StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/LOC.md

  altitude: [-100000.00 ..
 42849672.95] BY .01 (altitude in meters)
  size, horizontal_precision, vertical_precision: [0 ..
 90000000.00] (size/precision in meters)

+values outside of the above ranges are gated to within the ranges.

 ## Examples ##

 {% code title="dnsconfig.js" %}